Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/weight_edit.rst

 Edit Weights in Edit Mode
 =========================

-It is now very easy to work with Vertex Groups in Edit mode.
+It is now very easy to work with Vertex Groups in Edit Mode.
 All edit options of the mesh are available and you have direct visual control over how your Weights change when you edit the weight values.